Tiger Woods, after split with Nike, announces new 'Sun Day Red' line with TaylorMade

 Tiger Woods will make his return to the PGA Tour this week at the Genesis Invitational in Los Angeles

-Tiger Woods is back in action this week, and he’s finally unveiled his new apparel company.
+Tiger Woods is back in action this week, and he has finally unveiled his new apparel company.

-Woods officially announced the “Sun Day Red” apparel line with TaylorMade on Monday afternoon in Los Angeles.
+Woods officially announced the “Sun Day Red” apparel line with TaylorMade on Monday in Los Angeles.
 The line will feature both apparel and footwear with a new tiger logo different than his old “TW” brand logo.
+It is set to officially launch on May 1.

-The announcement comes days before , which marks his first tournament back on Tour since he withdrew from the Masters last April.
+The announcement comes days before Woods is set to make his return to the course at the Genesis Invitational, which will mark his first tournament back on Tour since he withdrew from the Masters last April.

+It started with a passion.
+The passion of competing.
+Of competing against ourselves.
+The field.
+The course.
+Life.
+Out of that passion, @SunDayRed rises.

 🚨📸#BREAKING: Official photos of Tiger Woods new apparel line SUN DAY RED have landed on Getty Images. @NUCLRGOLF